 When we also consider the fact that many popes were heretics, this automatically breaks the link in the apostolic succession chain.
-And if just one papal link is “missing”- whether by dubious records, political, sexual or simoniacal ascension to the papal seat – then the whole “unbroken chain of apostolic succession” becomes a grievious lie!
-The reason why Rome’s apologists still defend this falsehood is summed up by Ignatius of Loyola:
+And if just one papal link is “missing” – whether by dubious records, political, sexual or simoniacal ascension to the papal seat – then the whole “unbroken chain of apostolic succession” becomes a grievious lie!
+Why Rome’s apologists still defend this falsehood was summed up by Ignatius of Loyola:

 “That we may be altogether of the same mind and in conformity with the Church herself, if she shall have defined anything to be black which to our eyes appears to be white, we ought in like manner pronounce it black” (Rules for Thinking with the Church, Rule 13).

-In God’s kingdom, however, truth is more important, and only those who love and embrace the truth will be set free (Jh 8:32).
+In God’s kingdom, however, truth is more important, and only those who love and embrace the truth will be set free (John 8:32).